 As the glacial ice continued to melt, further finds appeared at the find spot in 2003 and 2004.
 Among these finds were human bone, including bones from the previously missing skull.
 The find spot had melted completely out by 2004.
 This means that all the preserved bones and artefacts associated with the mummy are now recovered.

 Surveys of the ice-free terrain away from the find spot revealed a number of wooden artefacts, mostly sticks, which are probably not related to the human remains.
-They are more likely to be an indication that this was a known route, where many individual travelers had left behind objects over the years.
-This is a common situation, known from other mountain passes, also here in Oppland County, Norway, where we work..
+They are more likely to be an indication that this was a known route, where many individual travellers had left behind objects over the years.
+This is a common situation, known from other mountain passes, also here in Innlandet County, Norway, where we work..

 The local indigenous population, the Champagne and Aishihik First Nations, named the person Kwäday Dän Ts’inchi – The Long Ago Person Found.

-The investigation of the human remains
+The Investigation of the Human Remains

 The examination of the human remains revealed that they belonged to a young man of about 18 years of age.
 He had been c.
-170 cm high and appeared to have been in good health at the time of death.
+170 cm tall and appeared to have been in good health at the time of death.
 DNA analysis proved the presence of Mycobacterium tuberculosis in the heart and lungs, the bacteria that causes tuberculosis.
 The intestines contained large numbers of fish tapeworms, probably a result of eating raw or undercooked fish.
 Evidence from pollen indicates that the death happened in late July or August.

-By analyzing the contents of his stomach and bowels, it became possible to reconstruct his travel route in the days prior to his death.
+By analysing the contents of his stomach and bowels, it became possible to reconstruct his travel route in the days prior to his death.
 The lowest bowels contained marine foods, with meat from caribou or bison found further up.
 This shows that he travelled inland from the sea approximately three days before he died on the glacier.

 Isotopic analysis of bone and tissue revealed that Kwäday Dän Ts’inchi ate food with a marine origin for most of his life.
 Even though found inland, he probably lived on the coast.
 In the last year of his life, the diet changed.
 He started eating more food from land mammals.
 This could mean that he started making extended trips to the inland during this period.